hageyahhoo/Agile2020/Agile2020.md

 Additionally, I focused on "outage reports".
 "Outage report" is a term which means both a published report and a postmortem meeting in our company.
 From these reports, I acknowledged that 1) reports were too technical to know impact on sales and profits, 2) reports didn't consider clear goals and actions to prevent the outages, and 3) "Channel Gateway", an aggregation service of our APIs towards external users, was the most problematic products.

 After investigating services and outage reports, I could verbalize colleagues' concerns like increase of Channel Gateway's outages and "MTTR" (Mean Time to Repair) were critical to external users of our APIs.
+Additionally, I shared these verbalized ones with managers and executives for evaluating the correctness of verbalization.
 <br />

 #### 2. GIVING IMPACTS CONTINUOUSLY TO INCREASE SUPPORTERS
-⭐️
+⭐️get support from colleagues -> Giving impacts

 In parallel with "Iterative and Incremental Consensus", I tried to "manage impacts" [8] constantly to coworkers and decision makers for attracting their interests in SET.

 From the first week I joined LINE Corporation, I achieved something every week and shared them with coworkers and decision makers.
 Especially, I shared working software or executable one.
 Additionally, I showed results quantitatively beyond silos.